christofile/XmCs/README.md

 # xmcs
-XenMobile CodeSmart
-This is simple record of assignments of the courses.
+This is simple record of assignments of the XenMobile CodeSmart.